DEATH & DISFIGUREMENT

 South Vietnam] Liberation Front in .
 Quang Ngai Province

 Leaflet 7-461-68 is still another photo of a dead Viet Cong left in the jungle.
-The translation for the text of this leaflet is unknown.
+The text on the front is:

 No words needed